orlowdev/or-release/README.md

 #### Prefix

 Allows prefixing versions with things like **v** (e.g., `v1.0.0`).
 This is a common pattern as it enables easier glob matching for tags, but keep in mind that using a prefix makes the version non-compliant with Semantic Versioning.

+#### Public

+According to the Semantic Versioning specification, releases that have a MAJOR version of **0** are not considered stable.
+Breaking changes for these releases bump MINOR version instead of the MAJOR one.
+These rules also apply if you use @priestine/versions.
+The changelog is created with MAJOR changes separate from MINOR ones, though.

+You can provide this option to exit the experimental stage.
+The closest release will be `1.0.0`, thus declaring public API.

+NOTE: this option is only applicable if you don't have releases with MAJOR version higher than **0**.

 ## Caveats